 The epigenetic clock

 It is remarkable that aging is associated with highly reproducible epigenetic modifications.
 Using a broad range of DNA-methylation profiles we elaborated an Epigenetic-Aging-Signature based on three specific CpG sites in the genome.
-DNA-methylation levels of these sites can be integrated into a mathematical model to predict the donor age with a mean average deviation from chronological age of only about 5 years.
+DNA-methylation levels of these sites can be integrated into a mathematical model to predict the donor age with a mean average deviation from the chronological age of only about 5 years.
 The deviation can at least partly be attributed to life-style parameters, gender, and disease.
-Thus, the Epigenetic-Aging-Signature seems to be indicative for the biological age of blood.
+Thus, the Epigenetic-Aging-Signature is indicative of the biological age of blood.

 Area of application

 This epigenetic aging signature is a blood test (venous or capillary).
 It is not a medical device and not intended to screen, diagnose, treat, cure, or prevent any disease or condition or assess the risk of any disease or condition.
 Unless advised by any healthcare professional, biological age should not be used to determine or alter any chronological age-related health or medical treatments.

 Han Y et al. New targeted approaches for epigenetic age predictions.
 BMC Biology, 2020.